Apartment: Canada

+At the end of the 19th century, purpose-built apartment buildings started appearing in Canada.
+Cramming into packed tenements long before that, deliberately planned, self-contained residential suites were essentially unheard of across the country until the 1890s.
+In 1891, Montreal became the first city in Canada with apartments when a four-storey block went up at Crescent and Sherbrooke Streets.
+It was designed for well-off tenants and featured dumbwaiters meant to ferry hot meals directly up into suites from a central basement kitchen because its developer believed private household kitchens were obsolete.
+By 1900, Montreal had added buildings like the red-brick Marlborough Apartments on Milton Street.
+Toronto followed with its first true apartment block in 1904 when the St. George Mansions opened.
+Right behind it came the Alexandra Palace on University Avenue.
+With other Canadian cities ballooning in the early 1900s, places like Winnipeg, Calgary, and Vancouver saw their own first waves apartments between 1905 and 1912.

-Apartments were popular in Canada, particularly in urban centres like Vancouver, Toronto, Ottawa, Montreal, and Hamilton in the 1950s to 1970s.
+Apartments continued to be popular across Canada, particularly in urban centres like Vancouver, Toronto, Ottawa, Montreal, and Hamilton in the 1950s to 1970s.
 By the 1980s, many multi-unit buildings were being constructed as condominiums instead of apartments—both are now very common.
 In Toronto and Vancouver, high-rise apartments and condominiums have been spread around the city, giving even the major suburbs a skyline.
 The robustness of the condo markets in Toronto and Vancouver are based on the lack of land availability.
 The average capitalization rate in the Greater Toronto Area for Q3 2015 hit its lowest level in 30 years: in Q3 2015 it stood at 3.75 per cent, down from 4.2 per cent in Q2 2015 and down almost 50 per cent from the 6.3 per cent posted in Q3 2010.